 Love V8 but hate the price tag?
-Here’s a way to make your own V8 at home!
+Here’s how to make your own V8 juice at home!

 Last week before my flight out to California I bought my first V8 juice.
 I paid $4.29 plus tax for it thanks to the lovely price gouging at JFK.
 It was a last ditch attempt to get some vegetables in a pretty lack luster airport dinner.